 The subsampling options allow you to select the encoding ratio between color information and luminosity.
 Subsampling works by lowering the resolution of the RGB colors found in an image without effecting luminescence of the image.
 This compresses the image to create smaller file sizes but it can sometimes result in loss of image quality.
 Depending on the type of image being scanned, subsampling encoding may not have a noticeable effect in the final image file.
 You should try test scans using the different levels of subsampling to make sure you are happy with the image quality.

-- 4:4:4-no subsampling and the ratio between color and luminosity remains unchanged. - 4:2:2-mid-level ratio between color and luminosity.
+• 4:4:4-no subsampling and the ratio between color and luminosity remains unchanged.